 - Accompanying - When supervisors are accompanying the surveyors you would probably want to build a quality control survey for your supervisors to fill in parallel to the interview being conducted.
 Make sure both the actual survey script and the quality control one have a place to enter a common identifier so that later both could be identified as correlated when viewed in the Studio.

 - Onsite Back Check - Use the quality control survey for your supervisors to fill in.
-You can have them use the fieldwork management application to review the collected data if required: Fieldwork Management Application
+You can have them use the fieldwork management application to review the collected data if required: Fieldwork Management Application.
+You can also use the automatic back check functionality that allows you to automatically send completed surveyors interviews back to their supervisors for review and update if needed as described here Auto Back Check

 When scripting your survey take into account the planned Quality Control indicators and include them in your script.
 Make sure that: